ariael21/algolab/week_13/asterix-and-the-chariot-race/readme.md

 ### Solution for 0% (Due to Time Limit)

 See `slow.cpp` for an alternative solution, which is too slow.
-In the worst case, there are two recursive calls to all children, making it way too slow.
-We need to reduce this to only one recursive call to the children.

 ### Solution for 100% (Finally!)